dhaifley/apictl/README.md

   delete
   option, head

-Resource:
+Resources:
-  Any resource or path provided by the API
+  Any resource or ID provided by the API.
+Multiple parameters will be combined as path segments in the API request.

-ID:
-  A resource identifier (if applicable)

 Query Parameters:
   Any parameters beginning with -- will be sent as query parameters with the API